heqixu-creator/MentalAITrial/README.md

 ### Model complexity vs performance

 The **baseline** is fast, interpretable (e.g. via coefficients or feature importance), and works well with limited data. **BERT** can capture more context and nuance but requires more data and compute and is harder to interpret.
 The comparison table helps decide whether the performance gain from BERT justifies its complexity; on small or narrow-domain datasets, the baseline can be competitive or preferable.

+### Concerns about oversimplifications

+Binary classification—labeling texts simply as “depression” or “non-depression”—is too simplistic because it ignores uncertainty and gradations of risk.
+In reality, mental health signals are subtle and vary over time.
+By moving to probabilistic outputs, the model can provide calibrated likelihoods (e.g., 70% chance of depression), allowing more nuanced assessment, earlier detection, and flexible thresholds for intervention. **Future work should focus on calibrating these probabilities so they accurately reflect real-world risk, rather than relying on a rigid yes/no decision.**

 ---